chrisjensenuk/fretboard/README.md

 - ~~Add remaining frets~~
 - ~~Show open string notes differently.
 Add the nut?~~
 - ~~Put inlays on fret board~~
+- If use has logged in get login to persist between page reloads
+- Add configuration to SPA (e.g. setting clientId & tenantId at build time)
+- Add Azure B2C for self service accounts
 - Add Tests
 - Add linting on build
 - Create resources in Azure 'UK South' (As UK West doesn't do appInsights)